 A non-AP MLD identifies one or more affiliated APs being removed from its associated AP MLD from the

-Reconfiguration Multi-Link element received from the AP MLD.
+Reconfiguration Multi-Link element received from the AP MLD (#22335) in which the Reconfiguration Operation Type subfield(s) of one or more STA Control fields is set to 0.
 At the TBTT indicated by the value of the

 AP Removal Timer subfield in the received Reconfiguration Multi-Link element, an associated non-AP

-MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the non-AP
+MLD shall consider the link corresponding to the removed AP nonexistent, and the (#22039)non-AP

 MLD shall delete any information maintained for that link.
 After a non-AP MLD deletes any information